The Impact Of Patient-Centric Approaches In Clinical Trial Design

 Real-World Impact: A Shift In The Paradigm

-The shift towards patient-centricity is more than just a buzzword – it’s causing a tangible ripple effect throughout the clinical trial world.
+The shift towards patient-centricity is more than just a buzzword –it’s causing a tangible ripple effect throughout the clinical trial world.
+Here’s how:

 A. More Comprehensive Outcomes

-Traditional trial outcomes might focus on quantitative results; patient-centric trials, however, consider qualitative outcomes as well, such as the quality of life, patient satisfaction, and overall well-being.
+Traditional trial outcomes might focus on quantitative results; patient-centric trials, however, also consider qualitative outcomes, such as quality of life, patient satisfaction, and overall well-being.

 B. Broader Inclusivity